Cockpit on Raspberry Pi: The Ultimate Monitoring Tool

 Download now

-- Now you can install the package using apt:
+- Install the package using APT:

 sudo apt install <PACKAGE NAME>